 Business Phone - Enter your phone number as your business phone.

-Once you have done all that, click on Submit button to complete the app creation process.
+Once the details are filled, click on the Submit button to complete the app creation process.

 Step 3 - Authentication Keys

 On the next page, you will find the Client ID and Client Secret keys.
-You will need to copy and paste both of these keys into LinkedIn Autoposting section in your EasyBlog.
+You will need to copy and paste both of these keys into the LinkedIn Autoposting section in EasyArticles.

 Step 4 - Furnishing Application Details

 Additional permission is required by the app.
-Under Default Application Permissions section, you will see several additional permissions are displayed.
-You will need to add w_share permission to the app to allow EasyBlog autopost to your LinkedIn profile.
+Under Default Application Permissions section, you will see several additional permissions are being displayed.
+You will need to add w_share permission to the app to allow EasyArticles to autopost to your LinkedIn profile.

-If you're autoposting blogs to a LinkedIn business page, you have to add rw_company_admin permission as well.
+If you're autoposting articles to a LinkedIn business page, you have to enable the rw_company_admin permission as well.

-If you're using an older version of LinkedIn app, you will find an extra permission rw_nus is checked.
-You have to UNCHECK this permission as LinkedIn has depreciated its functionality.
+If you're using an older version of the LinkedIn app, you will find an extra permission rw_nus is checked.
+You have to UNCHECK this permission as LinkedIn has deprecated its functionality.

-At OAuth 1.0a section, you will find the Default "Accept" Redirect URL and Default "Cancel" Redirect URL fields.
+At OAuth 2.0 section, you will find the Authorized Redirect URLs URL fields.
 You will need to provide LinkedIn your site's url as illustrated below.